-Certain drugs, such as alcohol and benzodiazepines, can cause withdrawal symptoms that are life-threatening.
-These drugs require medical detoxification for a person to achieve abstinence safely.
+Certain drugs, such as alcohol and benzodiazepines, can cause withdrawal symptoms that may become life-threatening.
+For example:

 What is a Detox Doctor?

-A detox doctor takes several variables into account when leading the treatment team.
+The detox doctor takes several variables into account when leading the treatment team.
+Each protocol is curated to treat all aspects of an individual’s addiction, keeping the patient safe and comfortable.
 They consider such implications as: